Samarth-Sharma-G/Special-Topics-297/Assignment_2/README.md

 DPO training of Phi-1.5-1.3B with user preference optimization.

-PPO training with reinforcement learning.
+PPO training of neox 20B with reinforcement learning.

+Finetuned the LLMs using the LLama Board Web UI

+<a href='https://drive.google.com/drive/folders/1nZuBe-orLOyXNhsxZQANphU57I5r8Cd_?usp=drive_link'> Checkpoints from training </a>

 ## B. LM-Studio

-Download Gemma 2B, upload PDF, and Q&A on document content.
+Downloaded Gemma 2 2B in LM-Studio, uploaded my diet pdf to the model, and interacted with it.

 ## C. Ollama